-Narantungalag “Tungaa” Jadambaa‘s only aim when he returned to ONE Championship was to battle his way into World Title contention once again.
+Narantungalag “Tungaa” Jadambaa‘s only aim when he returned to ONE Championship was to battle his way back into World Title contention.

 Following a pair of dominant back-to-back victories last year, the former World Champion accomplished just that, and now, he looks to capitalize on a golden opportunity.